Aangbaeck/RS-Base/README.md

 ## Setup

 ### Developer Setup
-You need to have .Net Core 3.1, Framework 4.7.2 & Visual Studio 2019 installed
+You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2019/2022 installed

 When creating project templates - use the whole project "RS-Base Clean"" When creating the item template for windows - use the EmptyWindowV.xaml under "RS-Base Example"